 Public Safety Data Network

 The Public Safety Data Network (PSDN) is an ultra-high speed and flexible fiber optic data network that will serve as a base transport infrastructure and interconnectivity pathway for public safety related applications and services throughout the State.
-Its primary purpose is to provide the required connectivity for the upcoming implementation of Next Generation (NG9-1-1) services.
-Additionally, the network will provide a single connectivity source to allow for the integration of systems, applications and currently disparate networks so that vital information and resources can easily be shared amongst the various public safety entities throughout the State.
+Its primary purpose is to provide the required connectivity for Next Generation 9-1-1 (NG911) services.
+In addition, the PSDN provides a single connectivity source to allow the integration of systems, applications and disparate networks so that vital information and resources can be more easily shared among the various public safety entities throughout the State.
 The installation of the fiber and the required network equipment is now complete at every PSAP in the State.

 By providing a single ultra-high speed connectivity source to allow for interconnection of the various public safety entities' data networks, the ability to easily share vital data and networking services becomes possible.
-The PSDN will enhance interoperability capabilities as well as reducing overall costs that would otherwise be incurred to accomplish these tasks, by leveraging a common infrastructure.
+The PSDN enhances interoperability capabilities as well as reducing overall costs that would otherwise be incurred to accomplish these tasks by leveraging a common infrastructure.

 During 2010, Connecticut was successful in leveraging our PSDN investment as the match to obtain an additional $93.8 Million in federal funds from the Broadband Technologies Opportunities Program (BTOP).
-This federal grant program is providing funding to extend the PSDN to over 400 additional public safety sites at Fire Departments and Police Departments throughout the state, as well as providing connections to extend the Connecticut Education Network.
-BTOP will complete Phase 1.5 (install PSDN to all Police Departments that are not PSAPs) and Phase 2 (install PSDN to Fire Departments that are not PSAPs) of the PSDN as a single project with no additional state funding required, years earlier than would have been possible in our original plan.
-The performance period of this grant began September 1, 2010, and all work on this project must be completed by August 31, 2013.
+This federal grant program provided funding to extend the PSDN to over 400 additional public safety sites at Fire Departments and Police Departments throughout the state, as well as providing connections to extend the Connecticut Education Network.
+BTOP alowed DSET to complete Phase 1.5 (install PSDN to all Police Departments that are not PSAPs) and Phase 2 (install PSDN to Fire Departments that are not PSAPs) of the PSDN as a single project with no additional state funding required, years earlier than would have been possible in our original plan.
+The performance period of this grant began September 1, 2010, and all installation work on this project was completed in 2013.

-There are 3 primary applications that will initially utilize the PSDN for transport and connectivity:
+There are 3 primary applications that utilize the PSDN for transport and connectivity:

 - Next-Generation 9-1-1 (NG911) Services